Fatima-Haouari/AuFIN/README.md

 - **bio_index**: each user is represented by his translated Twitter profile name and description.
 - **lists_index**: each user is represented by concatenating his translated Twitter lists names and descriptions.
 - **timeline_index**: each user is represented by concatenating the collected Arabic tweets from his timeline.
-- **bio_lists_index**: each user is represented by concatenating his translated Twitter lists and his translated Twitter profile name and description.
+- **bio_lists_index**: each user is represented by concatenating his translated Twitter profile name and description and his translated Twitter lists.
 - **lists_timeline_index**: each user is represented by concatenating his translated Twitter lists and the collected Arabic tweets from his timeline.
 - **bio_lists_timeline_index**: each user is represented by concatenating his translated Twitter profile name and description, his translated Twitter lists names and descriptions, and the collected Arabic tweets from his timeline
 # Authors